Two Phase Treatment

-Your foundation for a lifetime of beautiful smiles
+Build your foundation for a lifetime of beautiful smiles

 Monitoring your teeth's progress

-At the end of the first phase of treatment, teeth are not in their final positions.
-This will be determined and accomplished in the second phase of treatment.
-Selective removal of certain primary (baby) teeth may be in the best interest of enhancing eruption during this resting phase.
-Therefore, periodic recall appointments for observation are necessary, usually on a six-month basis.
+After the first phase of treatment, teeth are still not in their final positions.
+Thus, the second phase treatment exists.
+This may include selective removal of certain baby teeth to enhance eruption during this resting phase.
+You can expect to have periodic appointments for observation which usually lasts for six months.

 The second phase focuses on ensuring that each tooth is growing in the right position syncing with the lips, cheeks, tongue, and other teeth.
 This then promotes proper teeth function.
 This phase usually involves full upper and lower braces for an average of 24 months.